matheuslazarotto/ColorWheelApp/README.md

 # Color Wheel application

-Implement a demonstration of a color wheel chart for color selection.
+Implement a demonstration of a color wheel widget chart for color selection.
 The colors are selected in a HSV (Hue, Saturation, Value/Brightness) scale and converted to RGB.